The unlikely saviors of Libya’s Roman remains

 Hribish, from the nearby city of Khoms, fears for the site’s safety.

-The jihadists of the Daesh group, which destroyed priceless artefacts in Syria and Iraq, are still active in Libya despite having been ousted from Sirte, their North African bastion.
+The jihadists of the Daesh, which destroyed priceless artefacts in Syria and Iraq, are still active in Libya despite having been ousted from Sirte, their North African bastion.

-But “we are much more worried about looting and acts of vandalism,” Hribish tells AFP, saying he knows “every stone of the site.”
+But “we are much more worried about looting and acts of vandalism,” Hribish said, saying he knows “every stone of the site.”

 Hribish says he was “appalled” when Daesh blew up UNESCO-listed Roman-era temples and looted ancient relics in Syria’s Palmyra.